dmaysteinman/First-Homework/README.md

 # First-Homework
 This is not my about me webpage
 This is a page in which I work on sourcing materials into the page and linking them up correctly.
 Relative paths!!
-Struggled with the initial assignment but once Paul helped me understand I got it pretty easily. basically, as far as I can tell, we're trying to link up the CSS with the repository with the folder so the html knows where to pull sources from.
+Struggled with the initial assignment, not knowing what I was supposed to be doing, but once I harassed Paul on Slack he helped me understand.

+basically, as far as I can tell, we're trying to link up the CSS with the repository with the folder so the html knows where to pull sources from.

+We're also making sure the links work, the images work.
+I got the links and images pretty quick but I'm struggling to make the html and css as clean as possible.

+I'm struggling to join things in HTML and CSS, losing track of what goes where and how I get them to talk to each other.
+I'm going to practice that more today (9/24)